Python module to inspect btrfs filesystems

-Currently, the primary goal of this module is to be able to inspect the internals of an existing filesystem for educational purposes.
+The primary goal of this module is to be able to inspect the internals of a mounted, online, filesystem for educational purposes.

 A second goal is to provide a nicer way for automating administration tasks and writing monitoring scripts by being able to just programmatically access the needed information, instead of having to spend most of the time on parsing human readable output from other btrfs tools.

 The python module acts as a wrapper around the low level kernel calls and btrfs data structures, presenting them as python objects with interesting attributes and references to other objects.

 Reference documentation of the stable API of the library is written in Sphinx autodoc format.
 An [online version of the HTML documentation](https://python-btrfs.readthedocs.io/en/stable/btrfs.html) is also available.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size btrfs-11.tar.gz (48.1 kB)||File type Source||Python version None||Upload date||Hashes View|